-Personal wellbeing estimates by London borough (2018/19)
+Personal wellbeing estimates by London borough (2020/21)

 Note that comparisons across areas should be treated with a degree of caution due to differences in sample size.
-The average scores are meant as an indication of wellbeing and not as a direct measurement.
+The average scores are meant as an indication of well-being and not as a direct measurement.